oroinc/documentation/user/back-office/inventory/import.rst

 .. note:: Inventory status should be *In Stock*, *Out of Stock*, or *Discontinued*.

-Inventory status import process is similar to the :ref:`inventory level <import-inventory-levels>` import.
+The inventory status import process is similar to the :ref:`inventory level <import-inventory-levels>` import.